jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/chatbot/data_retrievals.md

 **Function:** `parse_conflicts_per_country(parsed_csv):`

-This function preprocesses the parsed CSV file to group the conflicts by country and saves the result in a new CSV file.
+This function preprocesses the parsed CSV file to group the conflicts by country and saves the result in the new CSV files `conflict_data/countries/{country_name}.csv`

-Saves the relevant Data to `conflict_data/countries/{country_name}.csv`

 *Params*:
 - **parsed_csv** (`str`): Path to the parsed csv file.